BiljanaJSJ/TestRepo1/readme.md

 #This is a README for my first Git repo.
 My name is Biljana
-My birthday is 21 Dec
+My birthday is Dec 21
+My favorite color is green